edmundreinhardt/gitorion-demo/README.md

 + The **./BackEnd/build.sh** is a shell script to compile the RPG source.

 ###CommunicationLayer
-+XmlService is used to communicate between the front and the back end.
++ XmlService is used to communicate between the front and the back end.